Back in Gotham for another episode of “Birds of Prey” fanfiction! Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 Canary smiled.
 “I was gonna ask you the same thing.”

-A small capsule shattered on the desk from above.
-A plume of black smoke filled the room, its epicenter the broken capsule.
-The Chechen fell away from the desk.
+A small capsule fell from an air vent and shattered on the table.
+A plume of black smoke filled the room, its epicenter being the broken capsule.
+The Chechen fell away from the table, coughing as he did so.

 The dogs got to their feet and snarled.